-William Carey International University (WCIU) in Pasadena, CA is a private faith-based university, founded in February, 1977 and incorporated in the State of California.
-The university was founded under the leadership of Dr. Ralph D. Winter who led an effort to purchase the 17-acre campus and housing, of the former Nazarene College in Pasadena.
-WCIU was established with the major goal of providing balanced, research-based educational programs leading to the improvement and furtherance of international development practices.
+William Carey International University (WCIU) in Pasadena, CA is a private faith-based university, incorporated in February 1977, and licensed by the State of California to grant degrees.
+The University was founded under the leadership of Dr. Ralph D. Winter who led the effort to purchase the 15-acre campus and housing, of the former Nazarene College.
+WCIU was established to provide balanced, research-based educational programs leading to the improvement and furtherance of international development practices.

 Dr. Winter, envisioned delivery of a holistic curricula that integrated history with social sciences.
-It would focus exclusively on international development with an emphasis on practical, field-based experimentation leading to major breakthroughs.
-It would have a diverse, experienced, and dispersed faculty using a mentored approach to education.
-It would work closely with non-governmental voluntary agencies worldwide.
-In 1978 the State of California granted WCIU institutional approval to offer the BA, MA, and PhD degrees in International Development.
-The university was founded on the education by extension model, and would have no residency requirements.
+The educational offerings would focus exclusively on international development with an emphasis on practical, field-based experimentation leading to breakthroughs.
+The University would employ a diverse, experienced, and dispersed faculty using a mentored approach to education.
+The University would work closely with non-governmental voluntary agencies worldwide.
+In 1978, the State of California granted WCIU institutional approval to offer a Bachelor of Arts, Master of Arts, and Doctor of Philosophy degrees in International Development.
+The University was based on the education by extension model without residency requirements.

-Initially WCIU granted only the PhD degree in International Development, empowering cross-cultural workers holding PhD degrees to recruit and mentor students for collaborative research on issues of importance to their non-profit organizations.
-By 1994, there were nine graduates from this program.
+Initially, WCIU granted only the Doctor of Philosophy degree in International Development, empowering cross-cultural workers earning PhD degrees to recruit and mentor students for collaborative research on issues of importance based on their affiliated non-profit organizations.
+By 1994, the University had nine graduates.

-Shortly after the PhD program was started, WCIU began offering a BA and an MA in International Development with specializations in Intercultural Communications, Intercultural Studies, Community Development, Applied Linguistics, and TESOL.
-Some short, residential programs were offered on the Pasadena campus of WCIU but later discontinued as WCIU focused its resources on curriculum development for its extension programs.
+Shortly after the PhD program was started, WCIU began offering a Bachelor of Arts and Master of Arts in International Development with specializations in Intercultural Communications, Intercultural Studies, Community Development, Applied Linguistics, and TESOL.

 Between 1994 and 2006, WCIU Faculty focused on developing, implementing, and revising its patented World Christian Foundations (WCF) curriculum with the intention, as Dr. Winter explained, to re-engineer the liberal arts and seminary curricula into an integrated framework that looks at God’s global purposes throughout history.
 Insights gained by these studies would allow graduates to effectively address the challenges faced by their organizations.
-This course became the backbone of WCIU’s BA and MA programs.
-Revisions of this course have continued to the present.
+This course became the foundation of WCIU’s Bachelor of Arts and Master of Arts degree programs.

 WCIU strives to generate the following competencies in its students: